 If you use it for something interesting, though, please let me know!

 As is required by the GPL, source code is provided.

 Perhaps the most widely-used publicly available software comparable to Find_Orb, allowing you to include perturbing objects and to do both initial and full least square orbit fitting, is the OrbFit software.
 It's also free software (with restrictions similar to those for Find_Orb).
 It was put together by about half a dozen professional astronomers, and can run in Windows or Unix.
 FORTRAN source code is provided.
 (You can also click here for information about the C/C++ code for Find_Orb.)

-OrbFit also includes code to do some quite advanced tasks, such as figuring out proper orbital elements, impact probabilities, use radar observations, compute error values for almost all parameters, etc. In most ways, it's much more sophisticated than Find_Orb.
+OrbFit also includes code to do some quite advanced tasks, such as figuring out proper orbital elements, impact probabilities, use radar observations, compute error values for almost all parameters, etc. In many ways, it's much more sophisticated than Find_Orb.
 (Which sometimes translates into "not as easy to use".)

 Pasquale Tricarico has informed me of the development of the ORSA (Orbit Reconstruction, Simulation and Analysis) project.
 This will provide a core library and a set of tools for orbital determination tasks.

 Jim Baer's CODES software (http://home.earthlink.net/~jimbaer1/), "performs comet/asteroid initial and least-squares orbit determination, collision analysis, ephemeris calculation, and object identification.
 CODES utilizes integrated n-body mechanics that account for cometary thrusting (if applicable) and gravitational perturbations (including relativistic effects) from the Sun, nine planets, Earth's Moon, and up to 300 asteroids."
 Since it's written in Java, it's somewhat more cross-platform than Find_Orb.
 (Though now that Find_Orb runs on DOS/Windows, Linux, OS/X, and BSD, it's covering a lot of platforms.)